Skip To Main Content

 • How do I choose a project?

-• Browse current projects and find one open to your major.
+• Browse current projects and identify those that align with your interests, major, and classification.
 Each project is assigned a dedicated ENGR 291/491 section.

 • How do I enroll?